-Day 1: Easy 10km (6 miles) hike; drive up to 2 hours
+Day 1: Easy 10 km (6 miles) hike; drive up to 2 hours

-Day 2: Moderate 9km (5.5 miles) hike; drive up to 1 hour
+Day 2: Moderate 9 km (5.5 miles) hike; drive up to 1 hour

-Day 3: Moderate 11km (7 miles) hike; drive up to 1½ hours
+Day 3: Moderate 11 km (7 miles) hike; drive up to 1½ hours

-Day 4: Easy 8km (5 miles) hike; drive up to 4 hours
+Day 4: Easy 8 km (5 miles) hike; drive up to 4 hours

-Wilcox Pass.
-You will travel the Icefield Parkway through the Columbia Icefields on your way to Jasper National Park.
+Today you will travel north on the Icefield Parkway, through the Columbia Icefields on your way to Jasper National Park.
 Dramatic mountain vistas, huge walls of ice, beautiful lakes, and spectacular waterfalls make this one of the world’s classic mountain drives.
-Look for bighorn sheep and goats at Tangle Falls, Stutfield Glacier Viewpoint and Goat Lookout.
-Stutfield Glacier Viewpoint offers a view of the Sunwapta River, an excellent example of a braided river - the valley bottom is filled with sand and gravel, spreading the river across the valley floor in interlacing channels.
-You will enjoy the majestic beauty and power of Sunwapta Falls and Canyon and will see where the Sunwapta River plummets into a deep canyon, producing a spectacular waterfall.
-We will hike to Wilcox Pass, where the view across the Icefields is spectacular.
+Watch for bighorn sheep and goats at Tangle Falls, Stutfield Glacier Viewpoint and Goat Lookout.
+The view of the Sunwapta River provides an excellent example of a braided river - the valley bottom is filled with sand and gravel, spreading the river across the valley floor in interlacing channels.
+You will enjoy the majestic beauty and power of Sunwapta Falls and Canyon and will see where the river plummets into a deep canyon, producing a spectacular waterfall.
+Today you’ll hike to Wilcox Pass, where the view across the Icefields is spectacular.
 BLD.
 Becker's Chalets Near Jasper

-Day 5: Challenging 12km (7.5 miles) hike; drive up to 2 hours
+Day 5: Challenging 12 km (7.5 miles) hike; drive up to 2 hours

-Day 6: Sightseeing with short walks, drive up to 6 hours
+Day 6: Sightseeing with short walks, drive up to 6 hours.